ecolara3/ckeditor-introduction/README.md

 Steps to setup

 1. Install CKEditor5 "@ckeditor/ckeditor5-angular"
-    -Add the CKEditorModule if your parent module
+    -Add the CKEditorModule in your parent module
     ```
     import { CKEditorModule } from '@ckeditor/ckeditor5-angular';